BAPC

 Benelux Algorithm Programming Contest (BAPC) is a programming contest for students from Belgium, the Netherlands, and Luxembourg.
 It is organized annually by an institution of higher education.
 From 1991 through 2004, the contest was held under the name NKP (Dutch Programming Championship).

 Organisation

-Since 2006, BAPC is an official preliminary of NWERC (North Western European Regional Contest), organized by the ACM (Association for Computing Machinery).
+Since 2006, BAPC is an official preliminary of NWERC (Northwestern Europe Regional Contest).
 In practice, this means the participating institutions determine which teams they will send to NWERC based on the results at BAPC.
-The top teams of NWERC (typically the top two or the top three), are invited to take part in the ACM-ICPC World Finals.
+The top teams of NWERC (typically the top two or the top three), are invited to take part in the International Collegiate Programming Contest.

 A month before BAPC, a preliminary round is held to determine which teams are allowed to represent their institution at BAPC.

 Besides the student ranking, there is a ranking for companies.
 However, the contest is the same for all participants.

 Contest format

 A team consists of, at most, three people and has five hours to solve a set of six to ten problems.
 During the contest, each team is only allowed to use a single computer.
 The problems are algorithmic in nature and of varying degree of difficulty.